ibmverse/verse-developer/tutorials/tutorials.md

 ### Edit applications.json to point to your new URL
 Open `applications.json` in a text editor.
 Change the value for all the `url` properties to the address where your index.html page is hosted.
-If you were following our tutorial to use the Web Server for Chrome app to set up the server, this will be the value provided by the application under the section __Web Server URL(s)__.
+If you were following our tutorial to use the Web Server for Chrome app to set up the server, this will be the value provided by the Application under the section __Web Server URL(s)__.

 ### Test it out